Uinelj/tibl/data/topics/_tibl-cli.md

   --help  Show this message and exit.

 Commands:
-  create  Create a new tibl site items   list posts and pages new     Create a new post/page serve   serve your website locally
+  changes  Print out current changes create   Create a new tibl site items    list posts and pages link     link a github repository new      Create a new post/page pull     Pull changes from a github repository push     Push changes to a github repository serve    serve your website locally
 ```

 ## <a name="install"></a>Installing